 Less than a year later, I met my husband Lloyd and I was a Christian.
 I know, right?

 And by the way, Christians don’t do comedy.
 At least not very well anyway.
-They have to censor the hell out of themselves so they don’t go to hell.
+They have to censor the hell out of themselves.
+Literally.

 Time went by with Lloyd, I did Christian-sanctioned funny stuff like “Laugh your way to a better marriage” and skits about game shows.
 We had Meaghan in 2006 and two years later I got into Toastmasters.
 My life was pretty much Jesus and Toastmasters.